PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 Escalation policies can have up to 20 rules for how to notify responders.
 Each rule has its own `rule` section, made up of one or more `target`s.
 Targets can be individual users, a selection of several users, a single schedule, or multiple schedules.
 The entire ruleset can also be looped through 9 times.
 This is configured with `num_loops`.
 Once all the notifications are exhausted, the incident will stay assigned to the last notified responder.
 Between each set of rules is a delay, set with `escalation_delay_in_minutes` which tells PagerDuty how long to wait for a responder to *acknowledge* an incident before trying a responder in the next *rule*.

-**The escalation policy only proceeds through the rules until the incident is acknowledged.**
+**The escalation policy only proceeds through the rules until the incident is acknowledged.** Once an incident is acknowledged by a responder, the PagerDuty stops notifying the team unless there is a timeout configured.

 ### What happens if no one is on call?
 The application of schedules and escalation policies can be complex.
 You'll want to make sure that your services are covered during the hours you intend them to be covered!
 If an incident occurs while no one is assigned on call for the service, **no notifications will go out** by default.
 The incidents will be created, but no one on your team will be notfied about them.